Course Title: Environmental Biotechnology

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-There are no prerequisites for this course; however, you will find that knowledge of biology and chemistry at VCE level will be an advantage, as will completion of courses in cell structure and function, microbiology, genetics, molecular biology and/or plant and animal physiology.
+You will find that knowledge of biology and chemistry at VCE level will be an advantage, as will completion of courses in cell structure and function, microbiology, genetics, molecular biology and/or plant and animal physiology.

 Course Description